Striveworks/valor/docs/technical_concepts.md

 ### `Dataset`

 The highest-level class is a `Dataset`, which stores metadata and annotations associated with a particular set of data.
-Note that `Dataset` is an abstraction: you can have multiple `Datasets` which reference the exact same input data, which is useful if you need to update or version your data over time.
+Note that `Dataset` is an abstraction: You can have multiple `Datasets` that reference the exact same input data, which is useful if you need to update or version your data over time.

-`Datasets` require a name at instantation, and can optionally take in various types of metadata that you want to associate with your data.
+`Datasets` require a name at instantiation and can optionally take in various types of metadata that you want to associate with your data.

 ### `Model`

 `Models` describe a particular instantiation of a machine learning model.
-We use the `Model` object to delineate between different models runs, or between the same model run over time.
+We use the `Model` object to delineate between different models runs or between the same model run over time.
 Note that `Models` aren't children of `Datasets`; you can have one `Model` contain predictions for multiple `Datasets`.

-`Models` require a name at instantation, and can optionally take in various types of metadata that you want to associate with your model.
+`Models` require a name at instantiation and can optionally take in various types of metadata that you want to associate with your model.

 ### `GroundTruth`

 A `GroundTruth` object clarifies what the correct prediction should be for a given piece of data (e.g., an image).
-For an object detection task, for example, the `GroundTruth` would store a human-drawn bounding box that, when overlayed over an object, would correctly enclose the object that we're trying to predict.
+For an object detection task, for example, the `GroundTruth` would store a human-drawn bounding box that, when overlayed on an object, would correctly enclose the object that we're trying to predict.

 `GroundTruths` take one `Datum` and a list of `Annotations` as arguments.